toolleeo/cli-apps/README.md

 ## <a name="backup"></a>Backup

+Tools to manage the backup of files and directories.

 * [autorestic](https://autorestic.vercel.app/) - A wrapper around the [restic](https://restic.net/) backup tool, with the goal of simplifying the setup and usage through the use of config files.
 * [borg](https://www.borgbackup.org/) - Encrypted backups with a clean and simple interface, easy to use and set up, possibility to mount the backup archive with FUSE and inspect it as a regular file system.
 * [bup](https://bup.github.io/) - Very efficient backup system based on the git packfile format, providing fast incremental saves and global deduplication.